About Me

 Originally, I’m from Norfolk, VA, home of what I believe is the world’s first ice cream cone machine.
 We also have a AAA baseball team, which was a farm team for the Mets when I was growing up, so I often heard Sinatra’s “New York, New York” on summer evenings.

 My school offered the chance to start taking the PSAT and SAT as early as 7th grade.
 I had always had a lot of pride in my math ability, but even so it took consistent practice for me to master the different types of questions the test threw at me.
-I earned a perfect score on the Math and, eventually, on the Reading and Writing (which were separate sections back then).
+I soon earned a perfect score on the Math and, eventually, on the Reading and Writing (which were separate sections back then).

 Then for eight years I lived in New Haven, CT, where I got a bachelor’s and then a master’s degree from Yale.
 By the time I took the GRE in 2017, I had a better idea of how to learn and prepare for a test, and I got a perfect score on my first try.